Leonid10011/ecommerce-frontend/README.md

 # E-Commerce Frontend in React with Material-UI

 # Currently working on:
+- [ ] Rework handling of OrderItems, useOrderApi hook.
+Next step remove old orderItems code and implement the hook in a proper context.

-- [ ] Cleaning and Refactoring ProductContext.
+- [x] Cleaning and Refactoring ProductContext.
 Introducing hooks for filtering.
-Rework docs for product data logic.
 - [x] Cleaning and structuring api call methods
 - [x] Reorganizing products, orderItems and favoriteItems, such they all interact seamless  with each other.
 Currently interaction is disturbed due to bad data structure.